JoshPaulie/JoshPaulie.github.io/content/posts/vscode/ruff-vscode.md

 Additionally, you can define these same settings in your editor.
 By default, your editor settings take precedent over your pyproject.toml settings.

-I like the idea of taking on the settings of whatever project I'm working on, but then "falling back" to *my* settings when I'm working on my own scripts and such.
+I like the idea of taking on the settings of whatever project I'm working on, but then "falling back" to *my* settings when I'm working on my own scripts.
 We can accomplish this with the following setting

 ```jsonc
 {